In #MeToo Era, Kobe and Other Athletes Often Get a Pass

 “I don't know if something like that happened now, even with Kobe Bryant, if people would be as forgiving in this current climate,” Turner said.

-But Bryant was a sports celebrity, not a movie or media star, and that reality almost certainly impacts the calculus, regardless of era.
+But Bryant was a sports celebrity, not a movie, television or media star, and that reality almost certainly impacts the calculus, regardless of era.

 “Sometimes, it's OK to not have a right answer,” Cox said.
 “We're all very morally righteous with our Twitter fingers.
 The idea of the black-and-whiteness of it all.
 But it's not that easy.
 We grieve family members who had problematic pasts.
 But with athletes, it seems like we need a neat, tidy story even when it's not always there.”

-For celebrities who aren't athletes — don't play a game every other night, aren't as frequently accessible for the media and, so, don't have as many chances to shift the conversation — the story lines aren't as malleable.
+For celebrities who aren't athletes — don't play a game every other night, aren't as frequently accessible for the media and therefore don't have as many chances to shift the conversation — the story lines aren't as malleable.

 Bryant's case was litigated both in the media and the courtroom.
 But the case never went to trial, and though sponsors cut ties with Bryant in the aftermath, his losses didn't last long.
 Bryant walked away from his charges — chastened and clearly a changed man.
 He issued an apology through his attorney and later settled a civil case brought by his accuser.